-2.3 Women's opportunities and family policies
+2.3.
+Women's Opportunities, Technology, and Family Policies

-One key component of the total cost of children relates to the time parents need to invest in their children and the related opportunity cost in terms of foregone earnings.
-In traditional societies, women largely assume the role of child rearing and caring, implying that it is their labor income that should be accounted for.
-Doepke et al. (2023) provide an extensive review of theory and evidence in this respect, confirming that during periods of increasing female education and empowerment in many countries, increasing labor market opportunities led to a reduction in fertility.
-This result also holds when accounting for career dynamics, where motherhood breaks come with an additional penalty due to foregone experience-related earnings increases (see, e.g., Caucutt et al., 2002; Adda et al., 2017) and skill depreciation (Mincer and Ofek, 1982; Blackburn et al., 1993).
-Here, fertility is delayed but whether or not it can be recuperated depends on the socioeconomic and policy context (see, e.g., Sobotka, 2004; Frejka et al., 2010; Beaujouan, 2020; Hwang, 2023).
+One key component of the total cost of children relates to the time parents need to invest in their children and the related opportunity costs in terms of forgone earnings.
+In traditional societies, women largely assume the role of child-rearing and caring, implying that it is their labor income that should be accounted for.
+Doepke et al. (2023) provide an extensive review of theory and evidence in this respect, confirming that during periods of increasing female education and empowerment, expanding labor market opportunities led to a reduction in fertility in many countries.
+This result also holds when accounting for career dynamics, whereby motherhood breaks come with an additional penalty due to forgone experience-related earnings increases (see, e.g., Caucutt et al. 2002, Adda et al. 2017) and skill depreciation (Mincer & Ofek 1982, Blackburn et al. 1993).
+Here, fertility is delayed but whether or not it can be recuperated depends on the socioeconomic and policy context (see, e.g., Sobotka 2004, Beaujouan 2020, Hwang 2023).

-Over the past decades, evidence has begun to accumulate suggesting that the trade-off between female employment and childbearing, too, has weakened and, to some extent, reversed in many countries (Doepke et al., 2023).
-This tendency can essentially be attributed to four causes: (i) increasingly effective family policies (see Olivetti and Petrongolo, 2017, for a survey), in particular, in the areas of public childcare (Bauernschuster et al., 2016; d'Albis et al., 2017), family leave (Lalive and Zweimüller, 2009; Raute, 2019), taxation (Bick and Fuchs-Schündeln, 2018), and benefit schemes (Riphahn and Wiynck, 2017; González and Trommlerová, 2023); (ii) technological enhancements that relieve the trade-off among child bearing, rearing, and employment (Greenwood et al., 2005, 2017); (iii) fathers assuming a stronger role in childcare, which, through a more balanced time allocation within the household, relaxes the trade-off in employment at the household level (e.g., Brodmann et al., 2007; Feyrer et al., 2008; De Laat and Sevilla-Sanz, 2011; Fanelli and Profeta, 2021) and (iv) more agreement on fertility choices within couple bargaining (Testa et al., 2014; Doepke and Kindermann, 2019).
-Changes in social norms play a further role, as Section 2.5 discusses in greater detail.
+Over the past decades, evidence has begun to accumulate suggesting that the trade-off between female employment and childbearing, too, has weakened and, to some extent, reversed in many countries (Doepke et al. 2023).
+This tendency can essentially be attributed to five causes: (a) increasingly effective family policies (for a survey, see Olivetti & Petrongolo 2017), in particular in the areas of public childcare (Bauernschuster et al. 2016, d'Albis et al. 2017), family leave (Lalive & Zweimüller 2009, Raute 2019), taxation (Bick & Fuchs-Schündeln 2018), and benefit schemes (Riphahn & Wiynck 2017, González & Trommlerová 2023); (b) technological enhancements that relax the trade-off among childbearing, child-rearing, and employment, including improved birth control (oral contraceptives, abortions) (Goldin & Katz 2002, Ananat et al. 2009) and reproductive health (Albanesi & Olivetti 2016) that have helped to reconcile planned parenthood and career from the middle of the twentieth century, methods of fertility treatment (Sommer 2016, de la Croix & Pommeret 2021) that help to delay parenthood and thereby mitigate the child penalty, and technological progress in respect to household production (Greenwood et al. 2005); (c) fathers assuming a stronger role in childcare, which, through a more balanced time allocation within the household, relaxes the trade-off in employment at the household level (e.g., Feyrer et al. 2008, de Laat & Sevilla-Sanz 2011, Fanelli & Profeta 2021); (d) more agreement on fertility choices within couple bargaining (Testa et al. 2014, Doepke & Kindermann 2019); and (e) changes in social norms, as Section 2.5 discusses in greater detail.

-2.4 Uncertainty, insurance, and intergenerational transfers
+2.4.
+Uncertainty, Insurance, and Intergenerational Transfers

 Fertility decisions are deeply entangled with issues of uncertainty.
-This is because the decision to bear and bring up a child is subject to multiple risks, while, at the same time, children can be viewed as insurance against the risk of poverty and lack of support in old age (see Cain, 1983; Trinitapoli and Yeatman, 2018; Bellani and Arpino, 2022).
-Three dimensions of uncertainty receive particular attention: (i) the risk of child mortality, (ii) risks related to old-age dependency, and (iii) employment and other income risks.
+This is because the decision to bear and bring up a child is subject to multiple risks, while, at the same time, children can be viewed as a form of insurance against the risk of poverty and lack of support in old age (see Cain 1983, Trinitapoli & Yeatman 2018, Bellani & Arpino 2022).
+Three dimensions of uncertainty have received particular attention: (a) the risk of child mortality, (b) risks related to old-age dependency, and (c) employment and other income-related risks.